igor47/blog/_posts/2012-11-05-multitasking-makes-you-dumb.md

   As part of researching for my 30 days of super productivity, I have explored the topics of context switching and multitasking.
-I found that multitasking has a tremendous effect on how we approach tasks and too much multitasking can actually alter how our brain processes information in a negative way.
+I found that multitasking has a tremendous effect on how we approach tasks and too much multitasking can negatively alter how our brain processes information.
 </div>

 Multitasking is attempting to handle more than one task at a time.
 The human